Chart Color Schemes

 Housing

-Minyama displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Minyama displays a diverse mix of dwelling types, with strong rates of outright home ownership

-Minyama's dwelling structure, as assessed in the latest Census, consisted of 69.7% houses and 30.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro Qld had no houses or other dwellings according to the same Census data.
-Home ownership in Minyama was at 50.3%, with mortgaged dwellings at 29.8% and rented ones at 19.9%.
-The median monthly mortgage repayment in Minyama was $2,145, aligning with Non-Metro Qld's figure.
-The median weekly rent in Minyama was $473, whereas Non-Metro Qld had no recorded rents.
-Nationally, Minyama's mortgage repayments were higher than the Australian average of $1,863, and its rents were substantially above the national figure of $375.
+Minyama's dwelling structures, as per the latest Census, consisted of 69.7% houses and 30.3% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+Home ownership in Minyama stood at 50.3%, with mortgaged dwellings accounting for 29.8% and rented ones for 19.9%.
+The median monthly mortgage repayment was $2,145, while the median weekly rent was $473.
+Nationally, Minyama's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing